hmtalha786/hmtalha786/README.md

 ### Hi there 👋, I am Talha

-🚀 I’m a Data & AI Engineer with 4 years of experience delivering intelligent, data-driven solutions across AI, IoT, and SaaS domains blending embedded systems with cloud-native architectures to enable real-time analytics, predictive maintenance, and AI-powered decision-making.
+🚀 I’m a Full Stack Data & AI Engineer with 4+ years of experience building intelligent, AI-powered web applications that bridge cloud-native systems, real-time data pipelines, and advanced machine learning.
+I specialize in end-to-end product development—from backend data architecture to front-end AI integration.

-🔍 I designed and developed scalable data pipelines and vector search systems for LLMs, enabling responsive, intelligent assistants.
-Previously I led the development of industrial IoT platforms for smart manufacturing using Azure IoT, NodeRed, InfluxDB, and Grafana, integrating sensor data into actionable insights.
+🧠 My expertise spans full-stack development, LLM integration, big data engineering, and MLOps.
+I’ve built scalable data pipelines and real-time vector search systems to power smart assistants and generative AI tools.
+Earlier, I led the development of industrial IoT platforms for smart manufacturing—blending edge devices with cloud dashboards using Azure IoT, NodeRed, InfluxDB, and Grafana.

-🧠 My work spans R&D, full-stack development, LLM integration, and big data engineering, with a unique ability to connect hardware-level sensing with cutting-edge AI applications.
+🔍 My unique strength lies in connecting hardware-level sensing with modern AI interfaces—bringing intelligence from embedded systems to the user-facing web through responsive, data-driven apps.

-🤖 I’m passionate about autonomous systems, cyber-physical platforms, and real-time edge-AI that make intelligent decisions from sensor data.
-I'm currently pursuing an MS in Data Engineering, where my thesis explores Edge Computing for Big Data Analytics in Autonomous Systems aligning closely with my long-term mission: to innovate where AI meets robotics, autonomy, and real-time intelligence.
+🤖 I’m passionate about real-time edge-AI, cyber-physical systems, and autonomous platforms that make decisions from sensor data.
+I’m currently pursuing an MS in Data Engineering with a thesis on Edge Computing for Big Data Analytics in Autonomous Systems—advancing my mission to merge AI, robotics, and real-time intelligence into meaningful solutions.

-📩 Let’s connect if you're working on the next generation of AI-powered platforms, autonomous machines, or real-time decision systems.
+📩 Let’s connect if you're building the next generation of AI-driven platforms, smart interfaces, or autonomous systems.

 ### Education :
 - BE in Mechatronics Engineering